Leadership Summit 2020 and 2021 Mid-Year Event

 The 9th Annual PCP Leadership Summit and 2021 Mid-Year Event

-The PCP Leadership Summit, now in its 9th year and created in honor of the late Gregg Stracks, will be held virtually from August 15-16, 2020.
+The PCP Leadership Summit, now in its 9th year and created in honor of the late Gregg Stracks, was held virtually from August 15-16, 2020.
 The event our signature annual training event for PCP's interprofessional Action Network: a nationwide convening of our student led-teams of healthcare students, residents, and their faculty advisors.
 The weekend exposes Team Leaders and Faculty Advisors to PCP's interactive Relational Leadership™ training and provides our Action Network teams with the opportunity to build authentic connections and community across the PCP Network.

 Important Updates and Action Items